Things to Do

 If you’re familiar with Filipino Señorita Bread, then Starbread Bakery doesn’t need a whole lot of introduction.
 Rolls of bread dough slathered with butter and sugar… Need we say more?

+Pro Tips: Try to go early in the morning when the rolls are coming hot and fresh out of the oven, they are a great alternative to donuts for potlucks and parties.
 Starbread serves other pastries, such as empanadas.
-You can also opt for señorita bread with fillings such like Nutella and apple.
+You can also opt for señorita bread with fillings such as Nutella and apple.